-You can have heart disease without knowing it.
+You can have cardiovascular disease without knowing it.
 However, as your condition worsens, you may experience persistent symptoms like:

 Schedule a diagnostic evaluation at Greenbrook Medical if you have any of these symptoms.
-You also need a heart disease screening if you have any risk factors for the condition, such as diabetes, weight challenges, poor diet, or an inactive lifestyle.
+You also need a heart disease screening if you have any risk factors for the condition, such as heart disease in your family history, diabetes, weight challenges, poor diet, or an inactive lifestyle.

 The physicians offer EKGs and other diagnostic testing services on-site to determine if your symptoms relate to heart disease.
 They can also design a care plan to treat your condition and prevent it from worsening.